- Public Policy

-MAND's vision is to “Optimize the health of Massachusetts residents through food and nutrition,” and our mission is to “Empower MAND members to be Massachusetts food and nutrition experts and leaders.”
-MAND’s public policy at the state level seeks to achieve both.
+MAND's vision is that “Massachusetts residents will thrive through the transformative power of food and nutrition,” and our mission is to “empower MAND members, through advocacy and education, to serve their communities as nutrition experts.”
+MAND’s public policy activities at the state level seek to achieve both.

 MAND Public Policy Panel

 Every state affiliate of the Academy has a group of elected and appointed members who make up its Public Policy Panel (PPP).
 The Academy outlines PPP positions and provides guidance and support to affiliate PPP members.
 The Policy Initiatives and Advocacy team in the Academy’s Washington, DC, office is available to PPP members to assist and guide them in their public policy and advocacy efforts.

 Formally called “The General Court of the Commonwealth of Massachusetts,” the Massachusetts legislature is responsible for enacting laws in the state, as well as passing an annual budget.
 It is comprised of a Senate, with 40 members, and a House of Representatives, with 160 members, all of whom serve two-year terms.
 Each new two-year legislative session begins on the first Wednesday of each odd-numbered year (e.g., January 4, 2023), and ends its formal session on the July 31st of the even-numbered year, with informal sessions running through the end of December.